The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the Stephenson Kilmister Yang curvature

-The equation (\ref{rlag1}) defines a new Lagrangian formalism in a background Yang-Mills fields.
-It is easy see that, in addition to the standard $4$D Weyl-Yang Lagrangian term $R_{\mu\nu\lambda\rho}^{2}$, the effective $4$D action (\ref{rlag1}) also contains the well-known $RF^{2}$-type term (~\cite{liu} and references therein) which describes a non-minimal coupling between curvature and the non-Abelian gauge field and the self-interacting Yang-Mills field invariants which are the cubic term $F^{3}$ and the quartic terms $F^{4}$ as well.
-The invariant form $F^{3}$ appears only non-Abelian theories, and it is first studied by Alekseev and Arbuzov~\cite{Alekseev82,Alekseev84}.
-The ordinary Yang-Mills Lagrangian term $ \mathcal{F}^{2}_{\alpha\alpha}$ can be obtained from the $f^{\alpha\gamma\eta}f^{\beta\gamma\eta}\mathcal{F}^{2}_{\alpha\beta}$ term, if we normalize the structure constants such that $f^{\alpha\gamma\eta}f^{\beta\gamma\eta}=(N-1)\delta^{\alpha\beta}$.
+It is easy to see that, in addition to the standard $4$D Weyl$-$Yang Lagrangian term $R_{\mu\nu\lambda\rho}^{2}$, the effective $4$D action (\ref{rlag1}) also contains the well-known $RF^{2}$-type term~\cite{liu} (and references therein) which describes a non-minimal coupling between curvature and the non-Abelian gauge field and the self-interacting Yang$-$Mills field invariants which are the cubic term $F^{3}$ and the quartic terms $F^{4}$ as well.
+The invariant form $F^{3}$ appears only in non-Abelian theories, and it is first studied by Alekseev and Arbuzov~\cite{Alekseev82,Alekseev84}.
+The ordinary Yang$-$Mills Lagrangian term $ \mathcal{F}^{2}_{\alpha\alpha}$ can be obtained from the $f^{\alpha\gamma\eta}f^{\beta\gamma\eta}\mathcal{F}^{2}_{\alpha\beta}$ term, if we normalize the structure constants such that $f^{\alpha\gamma\eta}f^{\beta\gamma\eta}=(N-1)\delta^{\alpha\beta}$.
+Then for the Abelian case $N=1$ this term goes trivially to zero.
 By virtue of Leibniz rule, the term with covariant derivative of gauge field tensor may be rewritten symbolically as $(\mathcal{D}F)^{2}=\mathcal{D}(F\mathcal{D}F)-F\mathcal{D}^{2}F$ of which first term is total derivative so it can be dropped from the action, thus we just have the $F\mathcal{D}^{2}F$-type interactions.
-Finally, the last term $R_{ijkl}^{2}$ can be interpreted as the cosmological constant term as well as the $4$D Ricci scalar of $internal$ space $R(y)$ or it can be just ignored so that it does not contain physical fields.
-As a conclusion, the equation (\ref{rlag1}) leads to a modified $4$D Weyl-Yang+Yang-Mills action, and in fact it is some part of second-order Euler-Poincar\'{e} (Gauss-Bonnet) curvature invariant~\cite{Huang,müller,dereli,kimm}.
-We should also emphasise that, although the dimensional reduction of quadratic Lagrangian from $4+N$ to $4$ dimensions is discussed very early by Cho and $et~al$~\cite{Choo}, they not have obtained proper Yang-Mills term $\mathcal{F}^{2}_{\alpha\alpha}$ but rather discussed only $(\mathcal{D}F)^{2}$ term.
+Finally, the last term $R_{ijkl}^{2}$ can be interpreted as the cosmological constant term as well as the $4$D Ricci scalar of $internal$ space $R(y)$ (see appendix) or it can be just ignored so that it does not contain any physical fields~\cite{Huang}.
+The invariant $R_{ijkl}^{2}$ is actually determined by the dimension number of $internal$ space $N$ as $R_{ijkl}^{2}=(1/8)N(N-1)$ for coset space.
+Then the right-hand side of equation (\ref{rlag1}) depends only on $external$ coordinates just like the equation (\ref{scalar}).
+As a conclusion, the equation (\ref{rlag1}) leads to a modified $4$D Weyl$-$Yang$+$Yang$-$Mills action with higher-order terms, and in fact it turns naturally out to be a part of second-order Euler$-$Poincar\'{e} (Gauss$-$Bonnet) curvature invariant~\cite{Huang,müller,dereli,kimm}.
+We should also emphasise that, although the dimensional reduction of quadratic Lagrangian from $(4+N)$ to four dimensions is discussed very early by Cho and $et~al$~\cite{Choo}, they have not obtained proper Yang$-$Mills term $\mathcal{F}^{2}_{\alpha\alpha}$ but rather discussed only third-order $(\mathcal{D}F)^{2}$ term.